 Retinol is the gold standard ingredient to tackle skin ageing.
 It works by increasing cell turnover and boosting collagen production.
 As a result, fine lines are softened, skin texture is refined and skin tone is more even – what’s not to love?

-Retinoids and retinol are derivatives of vitamin A. They are all converted into retinoic acid which is the form that’s recognized by the skin.
+Retinoids are a family of ingredients derived from vitamin A. They are all converted into retinoic acid which is the form that’s recognized by the skin.
 The difference is how quickly this conversion occurs which will result in more or less irritation.
-Retinoids are only available on prescription.
-They convert directly into retinoic acid and can have a lot of negative side effects (skin irritation and dryness).
-On the other hand, conversion is slower for retinol formulas making them better for regular use and more sensitive skins.
+Some are only available on prescription such as retinoic acid (retin-A or tretinoin).
+They can have a lot of negative side effects (skin irritation and dryness).
+On the other hand, retinol needs to be converted into retinoic acid which makes it a better option for regular use and more sensitive skins.
 You can also find even milder versions such as retinyl palmitate or retinyl propionate.